aaltamashzaheer/aaltamashzaheer/README.md

 ## 🚀 About Me:
-- 🤝 **A Web trainee with a demonstrated history of working as a Frontend Developer having nearly 1 years of experience in web development with high hands-on experience in WordPress and a solid grip on JavaScript, Bootstrap and PHP.**
+- 🤝 **An AI Enthusiastic with a demonstrated history of working as an AI Intern having nearly 1 years of experience with high hands-on experience in Machine Learnig and a solid grip on Computer Vision.**

-- 🌱 I’m currently learning **React, Angular, Data Structures and Algorithms**
+- 🌱 I’m currently learning **Generative AI, Computer Vision, and Neural Networks**

-- 💬 Ask me about **Python, JavaScript, Tailwind Css, Java**
+- 💬 Ask me about **Python, C++, HTML, CSS, Java**

-- 📫 How to reach me **aaltamashzaheer@gmail.com**
+- 📫 How to reach me **altamashzaheer01@gmail.com**